Source material for the Corpus of Historical Mapudungun (CHM)

 • 1777

 Partially Transcribed Fr.
 Bernhard Havestadt (1714-1778), a German Jesuit, was the author of one of the two 18th century grammars of Mapudungun.
 A native of Köln, he left the Westphalia monastery of Horst-Maria for the ‘Indies’ in 1746, taking up his post in the region of La Frontera in March of 1748.
 Here he remained for twenty-two years, leaving a lively record of his evangelisation work and travels.
 His grammar,though apparently available in a Spanish-language manuscript in the mid-1750’s, was published — in Latin — only in 1777 as Chilidúģu: Sive Tractatus Linguæ Chilensis.
+This work — part grammar and vocabulary, and part compilation of texts, and travel-log — spans three volumes and nearly one thousand pages.

 Thomas Falkner: A description of Patagonia